 No data goes to waste.
-A smart building is constantly collecting information that must be analyzed by the systems in real-time.
-This ongoing monitoring allows for automated adjustments that can control and improve conditions across an entire building.
+A smart building constantly collects information that must be automatically analyzed by systems in real-time.
+This ongoing monitoring requires automated adjustments to control and optimize conditions across an entire building.

 The purpose of an intelligent building

-It must not come as a surprise that these advances are becoming more common in the built industry.
-In order to cut down the environmental impact the energy consumption of buildings generate, many large- and medium-sized cities in United States already require commercial building owners to disclose green building performance to its stakeholders.
-By including modern control and automation techniques, smart buildings can:
+It’s no surprise that smart building projects are becoming more common across the global construction industry.
+To cut down the environmental impact and energy consumption of buildings, many large- and medium-sized cities in United States are requiring commercial building owners to disclose their green building performance.

-- improve the health and safety of its occupants.
+- improve the health and safety of its occupants, and

-- enhance the quality of life of those who coexist with it.
+- enhance the quality of life for those who reside within it.

-ProsAside from making buildings more efficient in terms of energy and self-regulation, these five benefits are also to be taken into consideration when laying out the scenario for a smart building:
+In addition to making buildings more energy efficient and self-regulating, these five benefits should also be considered when designing a smart building:

-- Reduction of energy consumption & efficiency enhancer: With the integration of smart sensors in multiple locations of a building, energy consumption from lights and temperature control systems can see a significant decrease, as they´ll only work when it is needed.
-This maximizes the building´s resource efficiency, eliminates the fight over the thermostat in offices (very much appreciated, right?) and reduces both the electric bills and carbon emissions from the building.
+- Reduced energy consumption & enhanced efficiency – With the integration of smart sensors in various locations, energy consumption from lights and temperature control systems can significantly decrease, since they´ll only work when it is needed.
+This maximizes the building’s resource efficiency, eliminates the fight over the thermostat in offices (very much appreciated, right?) and reduces both the electricity bills and carbon emissions from the building.

-- Access to better insights and visualization with big data: These buildings collect large amounts of data from around the building at all times.
-With this information, smart technologies identify trends and uncover building optimization opportunities, enabling decision makers to make informed data-driven decisions regarding the structure.
+- Access to better insights and visualization with big data – These buildings collect large amounts of data at all times.
+With this information, smart buildings can identify trends and uncover optimization opportunities, enabling decision makers to make informed data-driven decisions regarding the structure.

-- Predictive maintenance: The systems in a building can have unseen faults from time to time that can go unnoticed and cause a major flaw in the future.
-Smart technologies in a building allow for the detection of these faults, detail why they occurred, and help prioritize which issues to fix first.
-Much like preventing a fire instead of punning put it out.
+- Predictive maintenance – Systems in a building can have unseen failures from time to time that can go unnoticed and cause major flaws in the future.
+Smart technologies in a building allow for the quick detection of these failures, help understand why they occurred, and prioritize which issues to fix first.
+In other words, they prevent fires instead of putting them out.

-- Better space usage: Smart buildings are designed to make the experience of its inhabitant more pleasant and seamless.
-Especially after 2020, these spaces also consider how they can raise the standards and comply with health and safety regulations, all while keeping its rentability.
+- Better space usage – Smart buildings are designed to make the experience of their inhabitants more pleasant and seamless.
+Especially after 2020 when we all became acutely aware of spatial constraints, smart spaces consider how to raise standards and comply with health and safety regulations, all while keeping up profitability.

-- Better building value: make no mistake, a smart building raises its market value once it has all the proper smart technologies implemented.
-A study by Fortune Business Insight forecasts that by 2026, the North American smart building revenues alone will amass $34.2 billion (USD), with the global smart building revenues anticipated to reach $127.09 billion (USD) by 2027, a noteworthy CAGR of 12.5% over the forecast period 2020 to 2027.
+- Better building value – Make no mistake, a smart building raises its market value once it has all the proper smart technologies implemented.
+A study by Fortune Business Insight forecasts that by 2026, North American smart building revenues alone will amass $34.2 billion (USD), with global smart building revenues anticipated to reach $127.09 billion (USD) by 2027, a noteworthy CAGR of 12.5% over the 2020 to 2027 period.

 Nonetheless, this doesn´t come without a challenge.
-Understanding IoT technologies and its integrations can be a difficult task for those who are not fully immersed into it.
-So, when deciding to go smart, the first duty on the to-do list is to get well acquainted and understand the different technologies and how the various systems integrate within each other.
+Understanding IoT technologies and their integration can be a difficult task for those who are not fully immersed into it.

 Smart buildings examples around the world